-Can You Spot the Fake PLL Plotlines?

-Tonight, one of the most insane shows on television takes its final bow.
+Pretty Little Liars: A Salute to the Craziest Plotlines Ever - E!
+Online

+Three years ago, one of TV's craziest shows bid a fond farewell.

-Pretty Little Liars has spent seven seasons torturing a group of teenage girls in pretty much every relatively harmless but still bats—t crazy way imaginable, to the point where almost nothing surprises us anymore.
-A and the various spinoffs of that first nefarious texter have done pretty much any ridiculous or sinister or ridiculously sinister or sinisterly ridiculous thing you could imagine…or have they?
+Pretty Little Liars spent seven seasons torturing a group of teenage girls in pretty much every relatively harmless but still bats—t crazy way imaginable, to the point where almost nothing surprised us anymore.
+A and the various spinoffs of that first nefarious texter did pretty much any ridiculous or sinister or ridiculously sinister or sinisterly ridiculous thing you could imagine…or did they?

+Now, in honor of PLL reportedly being rebooted by Riverdale creator Roberto Aguirre-Sacasa, we're celebrating some of the silliest things to ever happen on TV.

-Below is a long list of things that have happened on this show, accompanied by four things that never happened, but could have.
+Below is a long list of things that happened on the show, accompanied by four things that never happened, but could have.
 If you can find all four fakes, A won't send a minion after you or reveal all your deepest darkest secrets.
 If you can't, good luck to you.

 (Character names have been removed just to make it a little harder.)